Iseltwald: Politics

-In the 2011 federal election the most popular party was the Swiss People's Party (SVP) which received 42.2% of the vote.
+In the 2011 federal election, the most popular party was the Swiss People's Party (SVP), which received 42.2% of the vote.
 The next three most popular parties were the Conservative Democratic Party (BDP) (25%), the Social Democratic Party (SP) (11.9%) and the Federal Democratic Union of Switzerland (EDU) (4.9%).
 In the federal election, a total of 140 votes were cast, and the voter turnout was 42.3%.

 Economy

 As of In 2011 2011, Iseltwald had an unemployment rate of 1.49%.
 As of 2008, there were a total of 222 people employed in the municipality.
 Of these, there were 26 people employed in the primary economic sector and about 10 businesses involved in this sector.
 19 people were employed in the secondary sector and there were 8 businesses in this sector.
 177 people were employed in the tertiary sector, with 16 businesses in this sector.
-There were 210 residents of the municipality who were employed in some capacity, of which females made up 43.8% of the workforce.
+210 residents of the municipality were employed in some capacity, of which females made up 43.8% of the workforce.